FAQ Categories

 • What If I Have Used Equipment?

 Report used equipment in the same manner as other personal property.
-If you do not have a record of your acquisition cost, you may either 1) Report an estimate of the value of the item in the year you acquired it, or, 2) Estimate the current value of the item in its present condition, and report the year of acquisition as the current calendar year.
+If you do not have a record of your acquisition cost, you may either one, report an estimate of the value of the item in the year you acquired it, or, two estimate the current value of the item in its present condition, and report the year of acquisition as the current calendar year.

 • What If I Use Someone Else's Equipment?